 We code using modern web standards to ensure that our sites will be accessible in many browsers and viewing devices, for now and the future.
-As of 2012, all new sites are now also mobile-friendly with a 'responsive design': when viewed on anything from a smart phone to a large desktop monitor, the site is tailored to optimize the user experience.
+All sites are mobile-friendly with a 'responsive design': when viewed on anything from a smart phone to a large desktop monitor, the site is tailored to optimize the user experience.

 Content is number one (but looking good is important too).